rrazgriz/IndexEyeTrackVR/README.md

 The mounts were printed in PLA with a 0.4mm nozzle at 0.2mm layer height with no supports.
 A brim is recommended.
 These parts are very small, so make sure to print carefully.
 Any standard 3d printing polymer should work (PLA, PETG, ABS, ASA).

 # Licensing
-Unless otherwise specified, items in this repsitory are licensed as such.
+Unless otherwise specified, items in this repository are licensed as such.

 |   |   |
 |---|---|